Meaning of Numbers: The Number 68

 King Amaziah of Judah was 57 years old when he placed his son Azariah as co-ruler of the kingdom.
 Amaziah lived another eleven years until his death at the age of 68, which made him the oldest king who would rule the Kingdom of Judah.
 His son became sole monarch in his place.

 What is known as the Song of Deborah (Judges 5) recalls God's encounter with his people on Mount Sinai.
-Parts of Psalm 68, written by King David, also recalls this event.
+Sections of Psalm 68 also write about this event.

 O God, when You marched before Your people, You marched through the wilderness.
 Selah.
-The earth shook, indeed the heavens also dropped rain at the presence of God; Sinai itself was moved at the presence of God, the God of Israel (Psalm 68:7 - 8).
+The earth shook, indeed the heavens also dropped rain at the presence of God; Sinai itself was moved at the presence of God, the God of Israel (verses 7 - 8 of Psalm 68).

-Psalm 68 contains symbols.
+This Psalm also contains symbols.
 The phrase "plentiful rain" in verse 9 represents something that is refreshing and delightful (Isaiah 5:6).
 The "chariots of God" recorded in verse 17 represents the angelic host (Zechariah 6:1 - 5).

 Additionally, the somewhat rare shortened form of Jehovah used for God's name, Jah (Strong's #H3050), is found in this Psalm.

-Sing unto God, sing praises to his name: extol him that rideth upon the heavens by his name JAH, and rejoice before him (Psalm 68:4, KJV).
+Sing unto God, sing praises to his name: extol him that rideth upon the heavens by his name JAH, and rejoice before him (verse 4 of Psalm 68, KJV).

 The Apostle Paul's ministry last for 35 years, from 33 to 68 A.D.
-During this period he produced 14 epistles (letters) that would become part of God's word, an amazing number that is almost triple that of Moses!
+During this period he produced 14 epistles (letters) that would become part of the Bible, an amazing number that is almost triple that of Moses!
 He also conducts at least five missionary journeys that take him to Asia Minor, Syria, Greece, Italy, Spain, Britain, and elsewhere.